stephenombuya/backgroundcolorchanger/README.md

 Contributions are welcome!
 Feel free to fork the repository and submit a pull request.
 Suggestions for improvements are highly appreciated.

 ## **License**
-This project is licensed under the MIT License.
+This project is licensed under the [GNU](https://github.com/stephenombuya/backgroundcolorchanger/) License.
 See the LICENSE file for more details.